 Verification of the effectiveness of the remediation is in charge of the Environmental Assessment and Enforcement Agency (OEFA).
 Prior to entering OEFA, a double verification is carried out.
 The remediator enters and performs post-remediation monitoring, for which a number of points is determined for sampling, which is a function of the area’s extension, established in the current guides and protocols, to monitor the soil and, above all, the Water.

-It should be noted that this practice is not exclusive to PETROPERÚ.
-In fact, it is characteristic of any hydrocarbon company, from majors to regional or local companies, both public and private.
+It should be noted that this practice is not exclusive to Petroperú.
+In fact, it is characteristic of every hydrocarbon company, from majors to regional or local companies, both public and private.
 In almost all cases, the aforementioned companies seek to cover these non-recurring or daily needs by hiring the skills and experiences of a company whose main business revolves around the specialized activity to be carried out.
 These companies make available to oil companies updated, expert experiences, of practical application in the field with real and effective solution of problems and without significant increase in workload for them, conditions that the mere direct hiring of professionals does not necessarily guarantee.

-Upon detection of a possible spill, the Company’s Contingency Plan is immediately activated, which establishes the procedures and guidelines to handle this type of situation with an operational and administrative approach.
+Upon detection of a possible spill, the company’s Contingency Plan is immediately activated, which establishes the procedures and guidelines to handle this type of situation with an operational and administrative approach.
 These are standard in nature and apply in any scenario.
 Additionally, specific response plans are formulated, according to the main characteristics of the environmental event and the conditions of the environment in which it occurred.

 The response phases to a spill contingency are: